Fatty Liver While Pregnant

 • Pre-existing liver conditions – Women with a history of liver problems may be at higher risk.

-• Obesity or being overweight – Excess weight can increase the strain on the liver during pregnancy.
+• Obesity or being overweight – Excess weight can increase the strain on the enlarged liver during pregnancy.

 • Family history of liver disorders – A genetic predisposition may increase the risk of AFLP.